Foreign Military Training: Building Effective Armed Forces in Weak States

 Project Description:

-and Africa.
+Foreign Military Training (FMT) is a core element of U.S efforts to build defense relationships that promote U.S security interests, and figures prominently in North Atlantic Treaty Organization (NATO) and European Union (EU) strategic objectives in Eastern Europe, the Middle East, Asia, and Africa.
 Though FMT can produce highly effective military units, it also has created few intended and many unintended outcomes.
-This research captures the entirety of the FMT process from design to provision to absorption stages.
-We aim to capture the impact of US and NATO partner FMT to host national soldiers, FMT recipient definition of goals and absorption and varied organizational outcomes in Sahel African countries, Iraq, and Afghanistan.
-The research seeks to better understand 1) how the US, NATO, and provider partners design FMT doctrines in line with their national interest and broader alliance objectives; 2) how FMT implementers design their Lines of Effort to align with national interests, doctrine, and the realities of the recipient political context; 3) how the congruity or incongruity between provider and recipient’s desired end-states shape FMT outcomes; 4) how FMT provision shapes recipient country political calculations and how that impacts patronage-based ruling coalitions; 5) how FMT provision is creating a global epistemic community of military professionals; and 6) the generation of a FMT Maturity Model that identifies and refines best practices across FMT phases.
-This project will increase USAFA social science expertise and will help cadets hone their research skills and help them develop wider professional networks with the civilian researchers.
-The FMT Maturity Model will be integrated into revised FMT training manuals and elements of this research will be used to create and improve core courses in USAFA’s Military and Strategic Studies department.
-This research will be a cornerstone of an ongoing research partnership between USAFA and Northwestern University.
-The research also aims to inform DOD missions to develop allied and partner military capabilities for self-defense and coalition operations and fairly share responsibilities for common defense.
+This updated and extended research program captures the entirety of the FMT process from design to provision to absorption stages.
+We aim to capture the impact of US, NATO, and EU partner FMT to host-nation soldiers, FMT recipient definition of goals and absorption and varied organizational outcomes.
+Fieldwork locations include: Sahel African countries, Iraq, Afghanistan (until 2021), Philippines, Taiwan, Eastern Europe, and other locations in Europe where Ukrainian soldiers are being trained and equipped.
+The research seeks to better understand 1) how the US, NATO, EU, and provider partners design FMT doctrines in line with their national interest and broader alliance objectives; 2) how FMT implementers design their Lines of Effort to align with national interests, doctrine, and the realities of the recipient political context; 3) how the congruity or incongruity between provider and recipient’s desired end-states shape FMT outcomes; 4) how FMT provision shapes recipient country political calculations and how that impacts patronage-based ruling coalitions; 5) how FMT provision is creating a global epistemic community of military professionals; and 6) the generation of a FMT Maturity Model that identifies and refines best practices across FMT phases.
+This project increases social science expertise across the DOD and academia by developing wider professional networks that are determined to improve Western Security Force Assistance (SFA).
+The FMT Maturity Model will be integrated into revised FMT training manuals and elements of this research will be used to support new coursework at PMEs that emphasize how to best deliver SFA.
+This research will be a cornerstone of an ongoing research partnership between USAFA, Northwestern University, U.S. Naval War College, and numerous other think-tanks, institutes, and Western PMEs.
+The research also aims to inform DOD missions to develop allied and partner military capabilities for self-defense and coalition operations and fairly share responsibilities for common defense, which all support the development of integrated deterrence.

 Select Publications: